LubomyrIvanitskiy/CrazyPython/arguments_readwrite/ReadMe.md

 How can we avoid such scenario?

-Using this package you can define you `response` argument as a read-only in the callback interface.
+Using this package you can define your `response` argument as a read-only in the callback interface.
 So if somebody tries to mutate it - the runtime error will occur.
 The explicit error is always better than hidden implicit silent bug.